Shankar-Balaji-U/Cetas-IT/Sessions/ControlAddIn/README.md

     // RecreateScript = 'recreateScript.js';
     // RefreshScript = 'refreshScript.js';

-    // The stylesheet should be located within your AL extension.
-    StyleSheets = 'src/controladdin/HelloWorld/main.css';
+    // The stylesheet should be located within your AL extension. (value type: string_path) StyleSheets = 'src/controladdin/HelloWorld/main.css';

     // If you want to use images in your control add-in object,
-    // you need to add them to your extension and add the filename to the Images property.
+    // you need to add them to your extension and add the filename to the Images property. (value type: string_path)
     // Images = 'image1.png', 'image2.png';

     // Throw events from Client to Server.